psweens/VAN-GAN/README.md

 ## Code Contributors
 VAN-GAN code was originally developed by [Paul W. Sweeney](https://www.psweeney.co.uk) who continues to actively develop the framework.
 VAN-GAN is an open-source tool and so would benefit from suggestions and edits by all and so community development and involvement is welcomed.

+Please get in contact in you have any questions.

 ## References
 If you use this code or data, we kindly ask that you please cite XX.
 Please check fthe following reference for more details:
 > [Segmentation of 3D blood vessel networks using unsupervised deep learning](https://doi.org/10.1101/2023.04.30.538453)<br>